icaromisquita/DeepLearning_Training/README.md

-# DeepLearning_Training
-A collection of some notebooks I used to learn an train my skils in deepLearning with TensorFlow
+A collection of some notebooks I used to learn and train my skils with deep learning models using TensorFlow

+⚙ Libraries Used
+  🔹 Pandas
+  🔹 MatplotLib
+  🔹 Numpy
+  🔹 SciKit Learning
+  🔹 Tensorflow
+  🔹 Seaborn

+⚙